 The Tioga Pass winds its way over the Sierra mountains.

-To use the pass, or more correctly, to enter the Yosemite National Park, you will need to pay for a ticket, which you can buy from the Park Rangers at the Mono Lake visitor’s centre.
+To use the pass, or more correctly, to enter Yosemite National Park, you must pay for a ticket, which you can buy from the Park Rangers at the Mono Lake visitor's centre.
 (Click here to see the latest fees for Yosemite National Park).
 The Park Ranger we spoke too also provided us with info to make the most of our stay in Yosemite over the next few days.

 Entering Yosemite National Park